 — Has a Packet Extension field that is 4 s in duration

-(#16723)
+The preamble tones overlapping the 242 RUs corresponding to bits with a value of 0 in the bitmap of the TXVECTOR parameter INACTIVE_SUBCHANNELS or overlapping a punctured center 26 RU of an HE NDP PPDU are punctured.
+The center 26-tone RU of the HE NDP PPDU is punctured if either one of the adjacent 242-tone RUs is punctured. (#16723)

 TGax Editor: Add a new MIB variable in C.3 MIB Detail within the dot11StationConfigEntry group as shown: